Manfeild: Circuit Chris Amon: History

 The original 3.030 km circuit was built by the Manawatu Car Club Incorporated with the first event being held in 1973.
 A purpose designed venue with an uninterrupted view of the action, the circuit has workshop garages, hospitality suites and toilet blocks and sealed access roads throughout the pit paddock area.

 The name "Manfeild" was derived from "Manawatu" being the region the circuit is in and "Feilding" the town it is in.

 In 1990 the Car Club began looking at wider issues of governance and development.
 Extra land acquired extended the track to full International standards, and also accommodates Agricultural/Pastoral Shows.

 In October 2004 three land owners, Manawatu District Council, Feilding IA&P and the Manawatu Car Club deeded their land and formed the Manfeild Park Trust.

 2022 board members are Hamish Waugh (chairman), Amanda Linsley, Stefan Speller, Stella Rackham and Kevin Hansen.

 Manfeild Park now encompasses what is now known as the Manfeild Circuit Chris Amon and the developing land that was the Feilding Race Course.

 Manfeild has held the New Zealand Grand Prix on seventeen occasions (1992–1995, 2008–2020).

 The circuit

-The circuit is 4.511 km with long three long straights and offers many passing opportunities.
+The full circuit is 4.511 km with long three long straights and offers many passing opportunities and when in (rare) use is the longest race circuit in New Zealand.
 A quick lap around the circuit involves smooth entries and exits, maintaining good corner speed and maximising terminal speeds on the straights.